KimPenales/KimPenales/README.md

 - ⚡ Skills: **C#, HTML Basics, C++, and MySQL**, well at least I have four😂 and still learning
 - 🌱 Learning more about and studying: **Python, JavaScript, and more**
 - 💜 Interests: **Games 🎮, Music 🎵, Movies 🎬**
-- 👋🏻 And yes, feel free to get in touch!
+- 👋🏻 And yes, I always ask question in stackoverflow!
+My goodness

 <details>
   <summary>Here's a list of things I currently keep myself busy with</summary>